Project Overview

 Peroxiredoxin 6

-Peroxiredoxin 6 (Prdx6) is an enzyme that has two separate catalytic sites and expresses at least two different activities: glutathione peroxidase and phospholipase A2.
-We are using knock-in mice models with single-point mutations that inactivate each of the Prdx6 activities alone to study the contributions of this enzyme to the prevention of oxidative damage and cell death and the maintenance of mitochondrial function.
+Peroxiredoxin 6 (Prdx6) is an antioxidant enzyme that expresses at least two different activities: glutathione peroxidase and phospholipase A2 in separate catalytic sites.
+We utilize knock-in mouse models with single-point mutations that inactivate each of the Prdx6 activities individually to investigate the contributions of this enzyme to the prevention of oxidative damage and cell death, as well as the maintenance of mitochondrial function.
 This work is supported by the National Institute of General Medical Sciences (Award Number R35GM146951).

 Selected publications: